 (ii) the witness is not available for cross-examination and the parties have agreed that there is no need for the witness to be so available;

-(f) a statement of the circumstances in which the video recording was made which complies with paragraph (4) of this rule; and
+(f) a statement of the circumstances in which the video recording was made which complies with paragraph (4) below;

 (g) the date on which the video recording was disclosed to the other party or parties.

-(4) The statement of the circumstances in which the video recording was made referred to in paragraphs (2)(f) and (3) of this rule shall include the following information, except in so far as it is contained in the recording itself—
+(4) The statement of the circumstances in which the video recording was made referred to in paragraphs (2)(f) and (3) above shall include the following information, except in so far as it is contained in the recording itself,—

 (a) the times at which the recording commenced and finished, including details of interruptions;